 Principal Officer: Medshield Medical Scheme

-He obtained his primary medical degree – MBChB at the Medical University of Southern Africa (MEDUNSA).
-His other qualifications are a Diploma in Business Management with Damelin Management School, a Certificate in HIV Management, an Advanced Certificate in Private Health Sector Funding from Continuing Education at Pretoria University and he also studied towards a Masters in Family Medicine passing his coursework final exams with Wits.
+Dr Stan Moloabi is a qualified medical practitioner.
+He obtained his primary medical degree, MBChB, at what was then the Medical University of Southern Africa (MEDUNSA).
+His other qualifications are a diploma in business management from Damelin Management School, a certificate in HIV management, and an advanced certificate in private health sector funding from continuing education from Pretoria University.
+He studied towards a master’s in family medicine, passing his coursework final exams at the University of the Witwatersrand.
 He is also a member of the Institute of Directors of South Africa (IODSA).

 Dr Thato Moumakwa (Botswana)

 Thato Moumakwa graduated from the School of Medicine, University of Manchester (UK), in 1998.
 Having attained full registration as a medical practitioner in the UK, he returned to serve as a doctor in Botswana for 14 years.
 In that time, Dr Moumakwa developed a special interest HIV medicine, an emerging pandemic at that point, and was instrumental in the award-winning Debswana HIV/AIDS Programme roll-out, as well as the government of Botswana’s national HIV/AIDS programme roll-out.
 He received HIV/AIDS training from the University of Witwatersrand.
 His clinical career culminated in his serving as the chief medical officer of Debswana for about five years.